This post may contain affiliate links. Please read our disclosure policy.

 This chicken wings recipe is truly a family favorite.
 We serve them at parties, on game day or for family movie nights.
-With lots of different flavors to choose from, like Lemon Pepper, Garlic Parmesan or BBQ Chicken Wings, baked chicken wings are as easy choice that’s budget friendly and easy to prepare.
+With lots of different flavors to choose from, like Lemon Pepper, Garlic Parmesan, Salt and Pepper Wings or BBQ Chicken Wings, baked chicken wings are as easy choice that’s budget friendly and easy to prepare.

 Crispy Chicken Wings are delicious, but the messy frying doesn’t thrill me.
 That’s why I love this baked chicken wings recipe.
 It’s healthier and easier than frying, because they bake up crispy in the oven with hardly any effort!

 The Best Crispy Baked Chicken Wings

 We love finger foods for game day or just a fun family movie night!
 Baked Chicken Wings are almost always on the menu, and we love to serve them with some of our other favorite appetizers, like French Bread Pizza, Jalapeno Popper Dip, chips and homemade Guacamole, and Fried Ravioli.